Skip to main content

 Attributes

-• scale: numpy.ndarray, array of quantization scale factors
+• scale: numpy.ndarray, quantization scale factor array

-• zero_point: numpy.ndarray, array of zero points
+• zero_point: numpy.ndarray, zero point array

-• quant_type: hbDNNQuantiType, indicating the quantization mode
+• quant_type: hbDNNQuantiType, quantization mode

 Example: